 Living trust attorneys can help you to determine whether it makes sense in your personal situation to create some type of trust.
 There are different kinds of trusts and while many people assume that only the wealthy need to worry about trust creation, the reality is that many of the trusts that you can create are very helpful to middle class families and can serve an important purpose.
-Unsworth LaPlante, PLC can assist you in understanding the types of trusts that you could create, can explain what different kinds of trusts do, and can help you with the process of creating a trust if trust creation is right for you.
+Unsworth LaPlante, PLLC can assist you in understanding the types of trusts that you could create, can explain what different kinds of trusts do, and can help you with the process of creating a trust if trust creation is right for you.

-Unsworth LaPlante, PLC has helped many clients to make a living trust.
+Unsworth LaPlante, PLLC has helped many clients to make a living trust.
 We have also helped many clients to make an irrevocable trust.
 A living trust is an especially popular option for clients to create as part of the estate planning process because of the many benefits that this trust type provides.

 There are a few key reasons why you may wish to make a living trust, including the following five reasons.